michaelmilleryoder/fanfiction-nlp/README.md

 * Python 3

 * Python packages: [spaCy](https://spacy.io/usage)

+* For quote attribution, you will need to install:
+	* [BookNLP](https://github.com/dbamman/book-nlp).
+Make sure this is working properly by running the test described in their README.
+	* [SVMRank](https://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html).
+Download the binary file appropriate for your OS.
+Then follow their instructions to unpack and install this tool.

 ## Input
 Directory path to directory of fanfiction story (fic) chapter CSV files.